SidNachaloor/SidNachaloor.github.io/README.md

 ---
-Name: Name Here
+Name: Siddharth Nachaloor
-Topic: Exterior Penalty Function Method
+Topic: 1D unconstrained optimization algorithms.
+Parabolic interpolation, Newton's method, etc. How they work, rates of convergence, why they work, pros and cons of the various different methods.
-Title: Background and Application of the Exterior Penalty Function Method
+Title: A Closer Look at How Optimization Methods Work
 ---
 # Exterior Penalty Function Method